asiopueo/05_Vehicle-Detection/README.md

 There are several methods to speed the computation time up.
 First of all, the regions within each window size is scanned could be opitimized, as the saved computational time is directly proportional to the number of analyzed windows.

-For example, once a car has been detected and determined positively, a *tracking* algorithm should take over.
-This tracking algorithm should only search for a new position of the car around the previous position.
-For example, instead of a sliding window, the search windows could be scattered randomly (normally distributed) around the previous position of the car (for a more sophisticated algorithm around the new estimated position).
+For example, once a car has been detected and determined positive, a *tracking* algorithm should take over.
+This tracking algorithm should only search for a new position of the car in a neighborhood around the previous position.
+For example, instead of a sliding window, the search windows could be scattered randomly (e.g., normally distributed) around the previous position of the car.
+The next step towards a more sophisticated algorithm should incorporate an estimate of the current position of the target vehicle.

-Lastly, I can not rule out the possibility for a better way of parallization.

-The general detection algorithm could then be only initiated every ten frames in order to save computational time.
+For example, a general detection algorithm could then alternate between two states: A tracking state and a detection state.

+Finally, I cannot rule out the possibility of a better way of realizing parallelization in my current work.
+Perhaps it would be more advantageous to let different processes analyze different windows of the same size at the same time.
+Experimental work should be performed to demonstrate the superiority of one method over the other.

-Although I was able to make some improvements architectually, there is still plenty of room for cleanup and .
-In particular, I the parameter object `settings` should not be passed as often from function to function.
-This would require only a few hours of optimization.
-However, this work will be postponed until later.
+One comment on my code: Although I was able to make some improvements architecturally, there is still plenty of room for cleanup and streamlining.
+One step I've taken is to introduce a special class called `Settings` and use the corresponding object to enforce the settings globally.
+I believe that this style is permissible but also more in the spirit of Python rather than a C-family language.

+I've also added some functionality in order to simplify the organization of the resulting images and videos: The output files are enumerated by a suffix with increasing order, and additionally, a log file with the same suffix is created in order to log the corresponding settings.